-The parshiot Vayakhel and Pekudei are the last two of the second part of the Torah.
-In both the building of the Desert Temple is described, like in three chapters before Vayakhel.
+The parshat Pekudei is the last one part of Exodus.
+In it the building of the Desert Temple is described, like in three chapters before Vayakhel.
 But Vayakhel shows Moses challenging the people of Israel to build this sanctuary.
 Challenging because it is a great privilege to construct a location on earth in which the G-d of Israel has said He will dwell in.
 And the blueprint of this construction He has carefully conveyed to the Children of Israel via His servant Moses.

 He said: “After this I saw in the night visions: a fourth beast, dreadful and terrible, and exceedingly strong.
 It had great iron teeth.
 It devoured and broke in pieces, and stamped the residue with its feet.
 And it was different from all the beasts that were before it.
 It had ten horns (Daniel 7:7).
 And Daniel explains: The fourth beast shall be the fourth kingdom on the earth, which will be different from all kingdoms.
-It will devour the whole earth and shall tread it down and break it into pieces (Daniel 7:23).
+It will devour the whole earth and shall tread it down and break it into pieces” (Daniel 7:23).

 The builders are under the expert leadership of Betzal’el and Oholi’av.
-Their names express great meanings: In the shadow of Hashem, and: The Tent of Hashem.
+Their names express great meanings: In the shadow of Adonai, and: The Tent of Adonai.
 Both express their dependence on G-d’s protection.
-It is for that reason that Hashem says that they possess wisdom (chochmah), insight (bina, or: t’vunah) and knowledge (da’at).
+It is for that reason that the Lord says that they possess wisdom (chochmah), insight (bina, or: t’vunah) and knowledge (da’at).
 Someone who is wise knows he or she needs G-d’s protection and His words of righteousness, instead of self-protection and self-righteousness.

 Lion S. Erwteman, Rosh Kehilla of Beth Yeshua